 - Psycho Lesbian: Mostly implied, but more overt in the game.

-- The Alleged Car: The car Sully is so proud of is pretty much a junkheap that the Warriors trash to get back at him.
+- The Alleged Car: The car Sully is so proud of is pretty much a junkheap that the Warriors trash to get back at him for wasting their time.

 - Color Motif: Green shirts.